 Speaking Thursday at the 118th Annual Convention of the American Psychological Association, Kelly said the latest research offers interesting insights into how physicians and mental health providers can better treat women with chronic pain.

 Pain is considered chronic when it lasts six months or longer and most medical treatment options have been exhausted.
-Chronic pain conditions that are more prevalent in women than in men include fibromyalgia, irritable bowelsyndrome and migraines, said Kelly, referencing the International Association for the Study of Pain's 2007-2008 report on pain in women.
+Chronic pain conditions that are more prevalent in women than in men include fibromyalgia, irritable bowelsyndrome, rheumatoid arthritis and migraines, said Kelly, referencing the International Association for the Study of Pain's 2007-2008 report on pain in women.